Archeema16/PySpark/README.md

 # PySpark
 Welcome to the Data Intensive Programming course repository!
-This repository contains assignments and project completed during the Data Intensive Programming course.
-The course primarily focuses on utilizing Python and PySpark for data-intensive tasks, and all code is implemented and tested on Azure Databricks.
+This repository contains assignments and project completed during the course.
+The course primarily focuses on utilizing Python, PySpark, SQL for data-intensive tasks, and all code is implemented and tested on Azure Databricks.

-Contents<br>
+**Contents:-** <br><br>

 **Assignments:** Find a collection of assignments that cover various aspects of data-intensive programming using Python and PySpark.